-The industry is an enthusiastic supporter of the Nature After Minerals (NAM) Programme, led by the RSPB and supported by Natural England.
-NAM's mission is to encourage operators to create nature-rich habitats as part of their restoration programmes.
-The MPA is an active member of the government’s Terrestrial Biodiversity Group.
+The industry is an enthusiastic supporter of the Nature After Minerals (NAM) Programme, led by the RSPB.
+NAM's mission is to encourage operators to create nature-rich habitats as part of their restoration programmes and to help in spreading best practice.

 We are proud to have Memorandums of Understanding with Bumblebee Conservation Trust and the Freshwater Habitats Trust.
-We are also partners with the Bat Conservation Trust.
+We are also partners with the Bat Conservation Trust and RSPB.
 We will nurture these relationships and develop others, in particular to be a ‘champion’ for species that are threatened and where minerals sites offer opportunities for their conservation.

 Every 2 years we hold our Restoration and Biodiversity Awards to showcase best examples of biodiversity enhancement under the categories of ‘Landscape-scale’ (Lawton principles), ‘Innovation’ (specific measures over and above what is required), ‘Planned’ (not yet commenced) and ‘Individual Contribution’.
 There are short films of the amazing entries and winners to give you a flavour.